Fiji Training Program

 2022 Fiji Training Program

-Thanks to the trainers who responded to our call for volunteers at such short notice.
-A team of 5 doctors and 5 nurses will provide the training which includes an academic component as part of post graduate courses delivered by the FNU College of Medicine, Nursing & Health Sciences.
-The training faculty from Australia (7) and New Zealand (3) is:
+Thanks to the trainers who responded to our call for volunteers at short notice.
+A team of 5 doctors and 5 nurses were assigned to the program.
+One trainer had to withdraw less than 48 hours before travelling due to contracting COVID.
+The training faculty from Australia (7) and New Zealand (3) was:

-Thanks to the trainers who responded to our call for volunteers at such short notice.
-A team of 5 doctors and 5 nurses will provide the training which includes an academic component as part of post graduate courses delivered by the FNU College of Medicine, Nursing & Health Sciences.
-The training faculty from Australia (7) and New Zealand (3) is:
+Thanks to the trainers who responded to our call for volunteers at short notice.
+A team of 5 doctors and 5 nurses were assigned to the program.
+One trainer had to withdraw less than 48 hours before travelling due to contracting COVID.
+The training faculty from Australia (7) and New Zealand (3) was:

 Nurses